SamanthaBooth81/clay_and_fire/README.md

 - Change 'Quantity' to 'Qty' on the Product Details page and Shopping Bag page.
 - Add a slight margin to the bottom of the Product Cards.
 - Center the Product Cards on the Products page.
+- Change the button styling so that the call to action is toward purchasing items.

 **Peer Code Review Feedback**